Although the Osprey Tracking Project is over, historical maps and a lesson plan are still available.

 The criteria for choosing the birds were that they reside in an accessible nest and that the nest be close to student field programs operated daily by CBF.
 The location was critical so that students on field experiences could see the birds in the wild, discuss their habits, and then follow them online once back in the classroom.
 Teachers used the maps to integrate technology with biological concepts such as migration, habitat, and food sources and to infuse STEM (Science, Technology, Engineering, and Math) principles such as communication and collaboration into group activities.
 A lesson plan about ospreys provided teachers with further classroom material.

 Our ospreys have moved on, but this historical Osprey Tracking Map Data continues to serve as a tool students and teachers can use to better understand these beautiful creatures.
+Download our Great Osprey Migration lesson plan.

 This image shows combined tracking data for several ospreys.